acarabott/tabToWindow/README.md

 Chrome extension to move the current tab to a new window using the command API

-Position of window can be changed via options
+Position of the windows can be changed via the options page

 Key command can be changed via chrome://extensions 'Configure commands'